K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

   </tr>
 </table>

-※ This development guide describes about the **API** **Service** development only.
+※ This development guide describes the **API** **Service** development only.
 Refer to the linked site below for development and installation of other components.

 ### <div id='7'></div> 2.2 Construct Development Environment